Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/launch-data-elements.md

 *Tip*: We recommend reusing data elements as a best practice.

 Data elements are building blocks for rules.
 Data elements allow you create a data dictionary of commonly used data in the Experience Platform Mobile SDK, regardless of where they originate (shared state, event data) or which extension creates them.
 Data elements are populated with data when they are processed in the Experience Platform Mobile SDK [Rules Engine](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/rules-engine).

 To use data elements, at a high level, complete the following steps:

 {% hint style="info" %}

-When a new Extension is added to your property, new data elements may become available to use.
-You will need to repeat the steps to create new data elements in order to use them when creating new rules.
+When a new extension is added to your property, new data elements might become available to use.
+To use data elements when creating new rules, repeat the following steps to create a data element.

 {% endhint %}